shrutijain90/shrutijain90.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 <br/>
 I am a PhD Candidate at the School of Geography and the Environment, University of Oxford.
-I am interested to use remote sensing and machine learning methods to tackle food security challenges amidst a changing climate.
+I use remote sensing and machine learning methods to tackle food security challenges amidst a changing climate.
 I have over eight years of experience working in the international development space.
 I hold a Masters in Public Policy from UC Berkeley, and a Bachelors in Electronics and Communication Engineering from IIT Roorkee.